We get asked a lot of questions about netball rules, both at our taster sessions and at our netball leagues!

 Obstruction of a player not in possession of the ball

 Your arms can be outstretched when you are a marking your player off the ball if you are trying to:

-- To obtain a rebound from an unsuccessful shot at goal
+- Obtain a rebound from an unsuccessful shot at goal

 - Momentarily signal for a pass or indicate the intended direction of movement